Parole

 Parole is when someone is released from prison early and serves the remainder of their time in the community under supervision.

-If you are on parole, you are required to meet certain conditions and it is extremely important that you do so in order to remain out of prison.
+If you are on parole, though, you are still required to meet certain conditions and it is extremely important that you do so in order to remain out of prison.

 WHO DETERMINES IF A PERSON IS ELIGIBLE FOR PAROLE?